jacksleight/statamic-distill/README.md

 * **max_depth (integer)**
   The maximum depth to find items from.
 * **unique (boolean, false)**
   Filter out duplicate items.
-Only affects types that have unique identifiers, which are:
-  * `set`
-  * `row`
+Filtering is only applied to these types:
   * `entry`
   * `term`
   * `asset`